beckiechill/bachelor-thesis/README.md

     - `RoBERTa_adress.ipynb` for the ADReSS dataset using RoBERTa
     - `RoBERTa_pitt.ipynb` for the Pitt dataset using RoBERTa

 These notebooks train either a Random Forest model or a RoBERTa model, evaluate its performance, analyze model explainability, and assess fairness across gender and age groups, including mitigation strategies.

-## Project Goals
-This thesis explores and evaluates fairness of machine learning models in detecting Alzheimer’s Disease from speech data.
-It focuses particularly on potential bias across gender and age groups.
-It also explores model explainability.